Nijampur Dhule: Location

-Vijaypur-Jaitane lies about 19 km north of Sakri.
+Nijampur-Jaitane lies about 19 km north of Sakri.
 Maharashtra State Highway 17 (MSH 17) passes close to Nijampur.
 Nijampur is on Nandurbar-Sakri state highway.

 Nijampur-Jaitane is in sakri taluka.

 History

 It is said to have derived its present name from Nizam-ul-Mulk, who had halted there for some time.
 In the beginning of the 17th century (1610) it was described as the first great town between Surat and Agra and was inhabited by many wealthy money-lenders.

 Fragments of hemadpanthi temples found scattered throughout the village indicate that the place was of some consequence before the advent of the Muslims.

 Tourism

 The village has a few temples dedicated to various deities but those dedicated to Vitthal Rakhumai, Lord Balaji, Parasnath, Peshve kalin Ganpati Mandir and Gupteshvar are the only ones of any note.